MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 4. Select **Yes** to enable notifications, and enter a Webhook URL, or email address.
 5. Select **Save**.

-You'll be notified when the VM has been successfully shut down at the requested time.
+You are notified when the VM is successfully shut down at the requested time.

 With that completed, skip to [connecting to your Azure Virtual Machine](#connect-to-your-azure-virtual-machine).